 Cell Phones At Camp

-Styles of clothing can be a stumbling block for many youth.
-The Bible says people are to dress in modesty.
-The intent is to not bring attention to how one looks, but to highlight our walk of faith, love and pursuit of holiness.
+The Bible says people are to dress modestly.
+The intent is to not bring attention to how one looks, but to highlight our walk of faith, love, and pursuit of holiness.
 Camp Siloam requests each camper, whether a guy or girl, to be humble and modest in the way they dress during camp.
 Specifically, Camp Siloam requests the following:

 Health and Safety